Criminal Defense Attorney

 If one of your constitutional rights is violated while working, the tool you have at your disposal is very simple.
 The Equal Employment Opportunity Commission, or EEOC, accepts complaints for exactly this behavior.
 Once you have filed a complaint, they will investigate.
 This will result in one of two things happening.
 Hopefully, the EEOC will be able to resolve the issue.
 If they cannot, you are free to file a lawsuit against the individual or entity that violated your rights in the normal courts.
 Keep in mind that you are required to file a complaint within 180 days of the violation.

 If you are only a lone member of a large group whose rights were violated, the best course of action is to join a class action lawsuit.
 If there is already such a case being carried out, it is a good idea to join it so you can be compensated if the case is successful.
 If there is no such case, although a lot more work, you can begin to organize a lawsuit yourself or gather support from other members of the group.
 These groups may include demographics or workers in a particular field.
 No matter what situation you are in, there are ways to get justice for wrongdoings against you.
-Find a criminal attorney in Fairfax, VA who can help you.
+Find a Criminal Defense Attorney Fairfax, VA who can help you.

 Thanks to Dave Albo – Attorney for their insight into criminal law and how to seek justice if your rights are violated.